Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-31-touching-down.md

 “I was being… Never mind.”
 Ava scowled at herself as she noticed that she was being petty.

-Charlotte gave her a cheeky smile and then waved to Remy, who noticed and towed---or at least indicated---Adam in their direction and arrived with a cheery “Heyyy!”
+Charlotte gave her a cheeky smile and then waved to Remy, who noticed and towed - or at least indicated - Adam in their direction and arrived with a cheery “Heyyy!”

 She seemed nice at least.